 See WaterColor by Antonio

 Check Antonio González García’s work and process videos on Instagram.
 He’s one of my favorite artists to follow.
-That’s because Antonio shares at every step of creation.
+That’s because Watercolor by Antonio shares at every step of creation.
 This openness remains rare in the art world.
 You can also see him at one of his exhibitions.
-Click through to his website to find out what’s coming next in his WaterColor world.
+Check out his website, https://watercolorbyantonio.wordpress.com, to find out what’s coming next in his WaterColor world.